 An Erwin Library barcode number provides login access for a remote user to all of the library’s electronic resources, including article, e-book, and video streaming resources.

-A current Erwin Library card must always be presented at the Circulation Desk to check out any library collection materials, use any materials placed on Academic Reserve, or sign out a set of headphones to use in the library.
+A current Erwin Library card must always be presented at the Circulation Desk to check out any library collection materials, or sign out a set of headphones to use in the library.

 A third party may present an absent Erwin Library patron’s card to check out materials for the absent patron, but the patron whose card is used will have full responsibility for the good condition and return of the items.